 At the time of application, prospective applicants must possess a doctoral degree and hold a full-time faculty position at an academic institution (or its equivalent in research institutions not formally affiliated with a university).
-Applicants must show evidence of research productivity and be an independent investigator in a field relevant to this grant opportunity.
+Additionally, applicants must show evidence of research productivity as an independent investigator in a field relevant to this grant opportunity.

-Applicants must be independent, established researchers for whom their institution must provide space and other resources customary for independent investigators.
+Applicants should be independent, self-directed researchers for whom their institution must provide space and other resources customary for independent investigators.
 The application must convey the commitment of the institution to the applicant and the proposed research activities for the duration of the grant.
+The application is open to researchers in public policy, economics, political science, sociology, law, and related disciplines.

+No more than 50% of the requested budget may be used for an awardee's salary and/or fringe benefits and no more than 30% of the total award budget may be used to fund the purchase of permanent equipment.
 Grant funds may be used for the salary and fringe benefit costs of the Applicant and personnel other than the Applicant.
-Additional permitted expenditures can include purchase of data sets or equipment.
+Additional permitted expenditures can include purchase of large data sets.